-Justification for the Staff subcommittee funding recommendations exceeding the \$3 million budget includes:
+Justification for the Community Spaces Staff Committee funding recommendations exceeding the \$3 million budget includes:

-- The CSMGP proposed projects were extremely competitive and well-aligned with program guidelines.
-The Staff Committee found that the community and environmental benefits of these projects merit allocation of additional resources. - 2.
-Ag + Open Space has the ability to borrow from the \$3 million 2025 CSMGP funding cycle to supplement the funding recommendations for the 2024 CSMGP cycle.
+- The Community Spaces MGP proposed projects were extremely competitive and well-aligned with program guidelines.
+The Committee found that the community and environmental benefits of these projects merit allocation of additional resources. - 2.
+Ag + Open Space has the ability to borrow from the \$3 million 2025 funding cycle to supplement the funding recommendations for the 2024 cycle.